wking/swc-boot-camps/ScientificPython.md

 ### Creating arrays in-code

-NumPy comes with a number of useful functions to create arrays of a given size and initial values.
+We won't normally type in all our data.
+Instead, we will either construct arrays in stereotyped ways, or read data from files.
+Here are some examples of the first approach as NumPy comes with a number of useful functions to create arrays of a given size and initial values.

     z = np.zeros((5, 3))
     print z